FireElementalNE/RetroColorAnalysis/README.md

 Output
 ------
 Outputs from the input phase are taken as inputs to the output phase creating
-an aggreagate result for each game folder.
+an aggregate result for each game folder.

 HTML
 -------
-The html builder takes all of the input and output data and makes a nice pretty
+The HTML builder takes all of the input and output data and makes a nice pretty
-bootstrap based webpage on the fly.
+bootstrap based web page on the fly.
 It holds all of the information discussed
 above.